Need Nutritional Advice?

 • Make sure your dog’s feeding bowl is big enough to get his nose in.
 Give your pet their own bowls for food and water.

 • A bowl which moves around whilst your dog feeds can be frustrating.
-Buy one which has grippy rubber feet - see your local Trophy Nutritional Advisor for one.
+Buy one which has grippy rubber feet - see your local Trophy Nutritional Adviser for one.
 We can also supply slow feed bowls, if your dog bolts down their food too quickly, these can be very useful.

 • Wash out water and food bowls daily.
 Scummy dishes or bowls encrusted with stale old food may soon cause your dog to lose his healthy appetite.